DMSE offers several undergraduate programs:

-The Course 3 SB, the Bachelor of Science in Materials Science and Engineering, is pursued by the majority of undergrads in the department.
+The Course 3 SB, the Bachelor of Science in Materials Science and Engineering, is pursued by the majority of undergraduate students in the department.
 In addition to the GIRs and departmental subject requirements, students are required to complete either a thesis or an internship.
-This degree is accredited by ABET.

 The Course 3A SB, the Bachelor of Science as recommended by the Department of Materials Science and Engineering, allows more flexibility in designing the academic program, and is therefore commonly pursued by students considering further academic study in law, medicine, or business.

 The Course 3C SB, Bachelor of Science in Archaeology and Materials as recommended by the Department of Materials Science and Engineering, provides a special focus on understanding prehistoric culture through study of the structure and properties of materials associated with human activities.
 Students participate in laboratory activities which may include archaeological fieldwork during IAP or summer months.

 The Bachelor of Science degree in Materials Science and Engineering (Course 3) is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, and follows these Program Educational Objectives:

 - Graduates will apply deep knowledge of technical fundamentals to address societal needs in materials science and engineering.

 - Graduates will develop innovative technologies and solutions to materials science and engineering problems in the nation and the world.

 These objectives are drawn from the Program Self-Study Report for Materials Science and Engineering submitted to the ABET Engineering Accreditation Commission and are consistent with MIT's institutional mission and with the mission of the School of Engineering.

 In consonance with the ABET educational criteria, the Bachelor of Science in Materials Science and Engineering curriculum is developed and monitored to insure graduates will: